hunchongtan/agri-tech-EDA-and-ML-pipeline/README.md

 - Humidity Sensor data was dropped due to the high percentage of null values.
 - There were a few negative values in the dataset, which were dropped because sensor data cannot logically be negative.
 - Categorical features such as Plant Type and Plant Stage were transformed using one-hot encoding.
-- Numeric features needed to undergo standardised scaling to make the models converge better.
+- Numeric features can undergo standardised scaling to make the models (especially classification models) converge better.

 ## f.
 Describe how the features in the dataset are processed (summarised in a table).

 *All numeric features also undergo Outlier Removal and Data Type Conversion to numeric.*

 #### Task 2A: Predicting Tempature Conditions
+*Standardised scaling not done for numeric features since Random Forest Regressor and XGBoost generally do not need scaling.*

 Target Feature: ```Temperature Sensor (°C)```

 | Feature Name                  | Data Type   | Processing Applied                         | Feature Engineering                        |